You have no items in your shopping basket.

 Next or Same Day Scrapes?

-Its that time of year when we regularly get asked "do we scrape same or next day?"
+It’s that time of year when we regularly get asked: “Do we scrape same day or next day?”

-In all honesty its a tough question as all render have slightly differing setting attributes.
-I understand the eagerness to move to same day scrapes but its not something that can be rushed.
-Trying to scrape off a wet, sticky render will throw off the colour and create nasty texturing issues which are difficult to resolve.
+I understand the eagerness to move to same-day scrapes, but it’s not something that can be rushed.
+Trying to scrape back wet, sticky render with a render scarifier can pull the face of the material, throw off the colour and leave rough texturing issues that are difficult to put right.

-As a general rule if the air is dry and temps are predicted to be in the double figures from the minute you start until the end of the day then your render should be good to scratch the same day, but expect maybe a late finish if the temps are at the lower end of that scale.
-Get the pumps and trowel working early too!
+As a general rule, if the air is dry and temperatures are predicted to stay in double figures from the minute you start until the end of the day, your render may be good to scratch the same day.
+That said, expect a late finish if temperatures are at the lower end of that scale.
+Get the pumps and trowel working early too.

 If you like more specific advice on the K Rend or Parex products we supply then please feel free to contact us.